When generic systems fail, it’s time to design your own

 References

-[1] Burnett, W., & Evans, D. (2020).
+[1] Burnett, W., & Evans, D. (2016).
 Designing your life: How to build a well-lived, joyful life.
 Knopf.
-Stanford Life Design Lab research on personalized life design prototyping and satisfaction outcomes.
+Design thinking methodology applied to personal life planning through iterative prototyping and testing.

 [2] Deci, E. L., & Ryan, R. M. (2017).
-Self-determination theory.
-Applied Psychology Review. https://selfdeterminationtheory.org/theory/ Research on how autonomy satisfies fundamental psychological needs and improves wellbeing and engagement.
+Self-determination theory: Basic psychological needs in motivation, development, and wellness.
+Guilford Press. https://selfdeterminationtheory.org/theory/ Research on how autonomy, competence, and relatedness satisfy fundamental psychological needs and improve wellbeing and engagement.

 [3] Interaction Design Foundation.
 (2024).
 The 5 Stages in the Design Thinking Process. https://www.interaction-design.org/literature/article/5-stages-in-the-design-thinking-process Design thinking methodology framework applicable to personal problem-solving.